State Unemployment Insurance

 How do you file all of your payroll taxes

 Ok, so now you have a better idea of exactly where all your money is going.
 Now how do you make sure that it’s all going to the right place?
 Good news!
 If you’re a Justworks customer, we actually take care of all your payroll tax filing on your behalf.
 Seriously.
 We know this is stressful stuff and it’s a lot to keep track of for all of your employees.
 Let us worry about it for you.
-We’ll handle all of your quarterly payroll tax filings.
+We’ll handle all of your company's quarterly payroll tax returns on your behalf.
 Costs are already included in your monthly Justworks fee.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.